• Skip to primary navigation

 How to Compare two Objects Using hashCode() & Equals()?

 The Object class is the superclass of all Java classes.
-All java classes implement the Object class by default.
-The methods provided in the Object class help to compare two objects in Java, using either equals() or hashCode().
-In this section, we will learn how these methods work, along with providing examples of how to compare two objects in Java.
+All the Java classes implement the Object class by default.
+The methods provided in the Object class help to compare two objects in Java, using either the equals() or hashCode() method.
+In this section, we will learn how these methods work and provide examples of comparing two objects in Java.

 Post Type:Core Java Tutorial